Jamal Adams: 2020

-On July 25, 2020, Adams, along with a fourth-round pick in the 2022 NFL Draft, was traded to the Seattle Seahawks in exchange for safety Bradley McDougald, first- and third-round picks in the 2021 NFL Draft, and a first-round selection in the 2022 NFL Draft.
+On July 25, 2020, Adams, along with a fourth-round pick in the 2022 NFL draft, was traded to the Seattle Seahawks in exchange for safety Bradley McDougald, first- and third-round picks in the 2021 NFL draft, and a first-round selection (later used to select Garrett Wilson) in the 2022 NFL draft.

 Adams made his debut with the Seahawks in Week 1 against the Atlanta Falcons.
 During the game, Adams led the Seahawks with 12 tackles (8 solo) and recorded his first sack of the season on Matt Ryan in the 38–25 win.

-In the following week's game against the New England Patriots on Sunday Night Football, Adams recorded nine tackles and sacked Cam Newton once during the 35–30 win.
+In the following week's game against the Patriots on Sunday Night Football, Adams recorded nine tackles and sacked Cam Newton once during the 35–30 win.

-In Week 3 against the Dallas Cowboys, Adams suffered a groin injury and did not return.
-Adams came back from injury in Week 9 against the Buffalo Bills.
+In Week 3 against the Cowboys, Adams suffered a groin injury and did not return.
+Adams came back from injury in Week 9 against the Bills.
 During the game, Adams recorded 1.5 sacks on Josh Allen during the 44–34 loss.

-In the following week's game against the Los Angeles Rams, Adams recorded two sacks on Jared Goff, including a strip sack that was recovered by the Seahawks, during the 23–16 loss.
+In the following week's game against the Rams, Adams recorded two sacks on Jared Goff, including a strip sack that was recovered by the Seahawks, during the 23–16 loss.

 In Week 12 against the Philadelphia Eagles on Monday Night Football, Adams led the team with nine tackles and recorded one sack on Carson Wentz during the 23–17 win.

-In Week 14 against his former team, the New York Jets, Adams recorded a sack on former teammate Sam Darnold during the 40–3 win.
+In Week 14 against his former team, the Jets, Adams recorded a sack on former teammate Sam Darnold during the 40–3 win.
 This was Adams' 8.5th sack on the season, breaking the NFL record for most sacks in a season by a defensive back.
 Against the Washington Football Team, Adams expanded his hold on the record with another sack, bringing his season total to 9.5 sacks.

 Adams was named to his third straight Pro Bowl on December 21, 2020.
 Adams and teammate Quandre Diggs became the first safety tandem to make the Pro Bowl together since former Seahawks safeties Earl Thomas and Kam Chancellor in 2015.

 2021

-On August 17, 2021, Adams signed a four-year deal with the Seattle Seahawks.
+On August 17, 2021, Adams signed a four-year deal with the Seahawks.
 Adams' deal consists of a top value of $72 million, with a $20 million signing bonus and $38 million guaranteed, making him the highest paid safety in NFL history at the time.
 Against the Green Bay Packers on November 14, 2021, Adams recorded his first interception of the season off of Aaron Rodgers in a 17–0 loss.
 Adams suffered a torn labrum during the Seahawks Week 13 win over the San Francisco 49ers, and was placed on injured reserve on December 10, 2021.